The Lino Daemon¶

 A Lino application can declare background tasks.
 Such tasks run in the

-background, i.e. in another process than the web server.
-That other process runs
+background, i.e. as a service in another process than the web server.
+That other

 As an application developer you define background tasks using